 - Position: bottom-right corner of the back cover, 0.25 inch from each edge.

-- If your design places text in this area, KDP will either reject or overlay the barcode on top of your text.
+- If your design places text in this area, KDP will either reject the cover or overlay the barcode on top of your text.

 - White rectangle placeholder: place a plain white 2 x 1.2 inch box in your design file where the barcode will go.
-This ensures KDP can place the barcode cleanly.
+This ensures KDP can place the barcode cleanly without color-edge artifacts.

 Content restrictions are enforced at review and post-publication.
 Violations after publication can result in account suspension.